 Welcome, and thank you for taking the time to find Hamilton/Roberts Designs Fine Woodworking!

-We prefer to sell our work directly to our customers from our website (free shipping in continental US) but you can also find our work (and talk person to person!) at half a dozen or so art festivals each year, mainly in the West or Midwest.
-A few select fine craft galleries also carry our wood boxes, in particular The Real Mother Goose in Portland, OR - often named the best craft gallery in the country and who has carried our work for almost as long as we have created it.
+We prefer to sell our work directly to our customers from our website (free shipping in continental US) but you can also find our work (and talk person to person!) at half a dozen or so art festivals each year although we have cut back drastically this year.
+A few select fine craft galleries also carry our boxes, in particular The Real Mother Goose in Portland, OR and The Wood Merchant in La Connor, WA.

 Not ready to purchase now?
 Until you are, you can see how we make our woodwork using everything from aluminum to ziricote in our much too small workshop located in the back yard in a Model T era garage.
 We have a list of other woodworkers, artists, fine craftspeople, museums, suppliers, etc on our links page.

-We fairly often make custom boxes or adapt boxes for a specific use like urns for people and pets.
+We fairly often make custom boxes or adapt standard ones for a specific use like urns for people and pets.
 Check this page for details.

 “An object reaches perfection within its genre when it fulfills its intended purpose.
 There can be no conflict between beauty and utility.
 An object is beautiful if its form is the full expression of its function.”
 Paul Souriau, 1904

 We would like to take this opportunity to thank you for your support of our work.
 The trust and confidence you have shown us, by collecting our work, has allowed us to to earn a living as full-time craftspeople for the past 30+ years.
 It is a challenging career choice, especially these days, but the opportunity to bring a bit of beauty into others’ lives through our woodworking continues to be greatly rewarding.